 Guilt-ridden man confesses to landlord's killing 15 years later, recordings show

 ALBUQUERQUE, N.M.
-(AP) — A New Mexico man who called 911 to confess to the 2008 killing of his former landlord has been arraigned on a charge of first-degree murder.
-Tony Peralta made his appearance before a state district judge Tuesday.
-A 911 recording and nearly an hour of officer body camera footage obtained by The Associated Press show Peralta repeatedly telling officers that he wanted to confess to killing 69-year-old William Blodgett because he no longer wanted to live with the guilt.
-Breaking down at one point, he told a detective that Blodgett had been good to him and that he was high on methamphetamine when he killed him.
-Peralta has pleaded not guilty.
-His public defender declined to comment Tuesday.

-ALBUQUERQUE, N.M.
-(AP) — Officers found Tony Peralta sitting on a curb not far from a convenience store where he borrowed a cellphone to call 911 and confess to the 2008 killing of his former landlord.
+(AP) — Police officers found Tony Peralta earlier this month sitting on a curb not far from the convenience store in a small southeastern New Mexico community where he borrowed a cellphone — so he could call 911 and confess to killing his landlord 15 years earlier.

 Sweating and taking puffs from his cigarette, he told them he's tired of covering it up, tired of living with the lie and tired of being overwhelmed by guilt.
 He agreed to take the officers to where he buried the body before standing up and volunteering to be cuffed.

-Police in the southeastern New Mexico community of Roswell released the 911 recording and nearly an hour of officer body camera video in response to a records request filed by The Associated Press.
+Police in Roswell released the 911 recording and nearly an hour of officer body camera video in response to a records request filed by The Associated Press.
 The May 1 footage shows Peralta repeatedly thanking the officers for picking him up.

 "I confess, man.
 I confess.
 I don't want to live life anymore without confessing," he said while sitting in an interview room at police headquarters.